pmvillalba/Course03.CleaningData.Project/CodeBook.md

     * Label the data set with descriptive variable names.
     * Create a final tidy data set with the average of each variable for each activity and each subject.

-# Tidy dataset code book
+# Tidy dataset codebook

-Here is the code book for the final dataset:
+Here is the codebook for the final dataset:

 # Data report overview
 The dataset examined has the following dimensions:

 ---------------------------------
 Feature                    Result